Jandini/untrusted/README.md

      * **Left**: the **map** (gameplay area).
      * **Right**: the **code** that generates the level.

+   This is how the screen look in the game
    <img width="1925" height="1026" alt="image" src="https://github.com/user-attachments/assets/d4573558-2e7b-4525-abce-9dfd7f95bfb8" />

 ---